suthyscott/EoD-reviews-F10/week-7/comp-sci-one.md

 What is runtime complexity?
- - Runtime complexity is way to describes the performance of an algorithm
+ - Runtime complexity is way to describe the performance of an algorithm
  - How long does it take my program to run compared to how much workload I have, where workload is the length of a list.

 What are some common runtimes?